-April 15: All School of Public Policy and Urban Affairs programs, except PhD Public Policy and MA International Affairs (non-international)
+April 15: Special Student applicants and all School of Public Policy and Urban Affairs programs, except PhD Public Policy and MA International Affairs (non-international)

 All required application materials must be uploaded and/or received by the stated deadlines in order for the application to be considered.

 Certificate applicants only need to provide items 1, 2, 3, 4, 8 and one letter of recommendation.

 Please note that because CSSH certificate programs do not meet compliance eligibility requirements for F-1 and J-1 visa classifications, international students are ineligible to complete stand-alone certificate programs.
 However, certificate programs are available to currently enrolled graduate students, providing the certificate program requirements are completed at the same time.

 Special Student applicants only need to provide items 1-4.
 Special Student applicants should include the graduate-level CSSH course/s of interest in their personal statements.